January 13, 2025

 Josiah Quarles

-uh good afternoon evening uh Council uh before I get to it there's kind of a lot of things I don't want to talk about and that's cuz like I've been trying to talk about them but it's really hard to get here to talk about anything so firstly I just like to say the public comment process is really something that should be examined because it's really not accessible for people the expectation that they register online on a Wednesday at noon previous to the meeting coming up and have that kind of access and availability especially when that portal usually fills up in the matter of minutes um and only a half an hour or so is dedicated to this time for an entire city of people to speak to their Council people I think we should reexamine that but um I want to start with a thank you a couple thank yous um the home for every neighbor program has been absolutely incredible um and it really is an example of what happens when we utilize the capital that we have the expertise that we have um and leverage that into a space of Need for our community um so many have been able to take advantage of that um we do recognize that like that is not the long-term solution to housing in Cleveland right because that kind of funding cannot perpetually be um dumped in to supplement folks rents um from the city apparatus itself which is why we need like more Avenues of funding to create affordability for folks um so those are things that continually we need to be examining but this is a great example of what the city can do when leveraging Community assets um such as organizations like NE and others who are doing this work um to address a a place of real harm and that's what safety is about right it's protection from harm so whether that is the harm from the elements right now which we are in this instance still seeing a lack because there is not a single seasonal shelter in operation right now which is unfathomable um last year we ended up that we started late we got up to four um right now we have zero and it is mid January we've seen the cold snap that we've had um we know about One death in our community but we do not know of others that we undoubtedly will discover um so that is not protecting um in a holistic way right um we understand that the Aging housing stock presents real problems as far as health with lead and we know that we have not instituted the protections um that people need um and the availability of options for people to leave when their children are sick uh so they're not forced to continually see their their children get sick and then lastly I want to just say that like recognizing all these problems and they very much are and people are concerned about their safety um but leveraging those concerns and those fears to be hurled back at the community in ways that are dehumanizing and demonizing is not helpful for this body it's not helpful for this community um these children who walk outside their door and see decrepit buildings falling apart when they walk out of school door their the school and they see um an entire Street abandoned buildings when there's trash everywhere when there isn't hope in sight when it does not seem that they've been invested in it is very understandable for them to make choices that are not in the best interest of their future because they're not seeing one from around them so please watch our language thank you thank you sir next we
+But I want to start with a thank you, a couple thank yous.
+The Home for Every Neighbor program has been absolutely incredible, and it really is an example of what happens when we utilize the capital that we have, the expertise that we have, and leverage that into a space of need for our community.
+So many have been able to take advantage of that.
+We do recognize that like, that is not the long-term solution to housing in Cleveland, right, because that kind of funding cannot perpetually be dumped in to supplement folks' rents from the city apparatus itself, which is why we need like more avenues of funding to create affordability for folks.
+So those are things that continually we need to be examining, but this is a great example of what the city can do when leveraging community assets such as organizations like New Era and others who are doing this work um to address a place of real harm, and that's what safety is about, right?
+It's protection from harm so whether that is the harm from the elements right now, which we are in this instance still seeing a lack because there is not a single seasonal shelter in operation right now, which is unfathomable.
+Last year we ended up that we started late, we got up to four.
+Right now we have zero and it is mid January.
+We've seen the cold snap that we've had, we know about one death in our community, but we do not know of others that we undoubtedly will discover so that is not protecting in a holistic way, right?
+We understand that the aging housing stock presents real problems as far as health with lead, and we know that we have not instituted the protections that people need and the availability of options for people to leave when their children are sick so they're not forced to continually see their children get sick.
+And then lastly I want to just say that like, recognizing all these problems and they very much are and people are concerned about their safety, but leveraging those concerns and those fears to be hurled back at the community in ways that are dehumanizing and demonizing is not helpful for this body, it's not helpful for this community.
+These children who walk outside their door and see decrepit buildings falling apart.
+When they walk out of school door their the school, and they see an entire street abandoned buildings when there's trash everywhere, when there isn't hope in sight, when it does not seem that they've been invested in, it is very understandable for them to make choices that are not in the best interest of their future because they're not seeing one from around them.
+So please, watch our language.
+Thank you.

 3:17 Permalink